 What is class like at Sol?
 Our classes are offered to yogis of every level, from beginner to advanced practitioner.
-We teach a form of yoga called Vinyasa, which means body movements coordinated with breath.
-We teach the Baptiste Journey Into Power sequence.
+We teach the Baptiste Journey Into Power sequence, which is a form of yoga called Vinyasa, which means body movements coordinated with breath.
 Regular group classes are held in a room heated to 90 degrees to encourage a deep change within the muscles.

 I’m a beginner, where do I start?
 Easy, right where you are!
 You are ready NOW and every class is accessible to everyone that walks into the studio, no matter their experience level or ability level.
 Breathe, take breaks if needed, take your time – it’s called a practice for a reason!